How to Hide Columns in Excel – 6 Ways With Easy Steps

 For a Single Column

-Hiding columns via context menu
+Hiding a column via the context menu

 The Double Line “Hidden” Indicator | Appuals